Syllabus Structure

 Religious accommodation

-The UVU campus has a place for meditation, prayer, reflection, or other forms of individual religious expression as is described on their website.
+While religious expression is welcome throughout campus, UVU also has a specially dedicated space for meditation, prayer, reflection, or other forms of religious expression.

 Using Remote Testing Software